 7 Tips for a Sharper Mind

 The brain is the most complex organ in our body.
 For every task we perform, from simple to complex, we rely on this organ.
-Therefore, it makes sense to keep training your brain.
+Therefore, it's beneficial to keep training your brain.
 Fortunately, there are many ways to keep your mind sharp.
-From simple motor and cognitive exercises to eating healthy foods and taking supplements, read our tips below.
+From simple motor and cognitive exercises to eating healthy foods: read our tips below.

 Train Your Brain

 Stimulating your brain is not only important for memory and staying sharp, but it's also enjoyable!
-By reading, playing games, solving complex problems, and continuing to learn, you keep your brain sharp.
+By reading, playing games, solving complex problems, and always being eager to learn, you keep your brain sharp.

 Get Moving!

-Yes, here it is again, the obvious one, but there is ample scientific evidence showing that sufficient exercise is crucial to slow down cognitive decline associated with ageing.
+Yes, here it is again, the obvious one, but there's plenty of scientific evidence showing that regular exercise is crucial to slowing down cognitive decline associated with ageing.
 During exercise, we stimulate the release of substances essential for the development, growth, and functioning of brain cells (neurotrophins).
-You don't need to run a marathon to benefit from these wonderful neurotrophins.
-By exercising for 30 minutes a day (go outside, walk, cycle, take a stroll during your lunch break), you can reap the benefits for your brain.
+You don't have to run a marathon to benefit from these wonderful neurotrophins.
+By moving for 30 minutes every day (enjoy the outdoors, walk, cycle, take a stroll during your lunch break), you can already reap the benefits for your brain.

 Nourish Your Brain Cells

-Your brain functions optimally with a wide variety of nutrients, fats, carbohydrates, and proteins, as well as a broad diversity of vitamins and minerals.
-With a varied and colourful diet, eaten in moderation, you can prevent obesity and keep your brain sharp.
-In particular, Omega 3 fatty acids, vitamin B, vitamin C, vitamin E, and minerals such as magnesium and iron seem to contribute to a well-functioning brain.
-Not smoking and drinking also help with this mission.
+Your brain functions optimally with a wide variety of nutrients, fats, carbohydrates, and proteins, and a broad diversity of vitamins and minerals.
+With a varied and colourful diet, eaten in moderation, you prevent obesity and keep your brain sharp.
+Foods rich in omega-3 fatty acids, vitamin B, vitamin C, and minerals like magnesium and iron seem to contribute to a well-functioning brain.
+Not smoking and drinking also support this mission.
+For instance, vitamin C, vitamin B, magnesium, and iron are good for memory, and the omega-3 fatty acid DHA is beneficial for the brain (with a daily intake of 250 mg DHA).

 Get Enough Rest

 Morning and evening people do exist, as do differences in the number of hours of sleep a person needs on average.
 The biological clock – regulated in the hypothalamus – is not the same for everyone.
 An evening person gets tired later than a morning person.
-But that still means that sufficient sleep for your specific needs (or biorhythm) is important for a well-functioning brain.
+However, sufficient sleep for your specific needs (or biorhythm) is still important for a well-functioning brain.
 During deep sleep, your body recovers, and in the REM phase (dream phase), your brain has time to process daily events and emotions.

 Seek (Together) the Challenge

-Mind games like sudoku, chess, solving riddles, puzzles, etc., keep the brain sharp.
-As does learning new skills.
-Learning a new language or honing your skills as a photographer is mentally more challenging than watching your favourite series.
-For instance, drawing enhances your cognitive functions, even if you're not Rembrandt van Rijn.
+Brain games like Sudoku, chess, solving riddles, puzzles, etc., keep the brain sharp, as does learning new skills.
+Learning a new language or advancing your photography skills is mentally more challenging than watching your favourite series.
+For example, drawing strengthens your cognitive functions, even if you're not a Rembrandt van Rijn.
 But also, take on a challenge with someone else!
 People who are socially active have a lower risk of mental disorders such as dementia and Alzheimer's.
-Escape with your partners in crime from an escape room or dust off the chessboard.
-Perhaps you are the next Beth Harmon (The Queen's Gambit)?
+Escape with your partner(s) in crime from an escape room or bring out the chessboard again.
+Perhaps you're the new Beth Harmon (The Queen’s Gambit)?

 Switch Off Your Brain

-You can't literally switch off your brain, but all that socialising can make you 'people tired.'
-It's time for a moment with just yourself and your brain, for example, during a meditation session.
-Mindfulness has gained significant ground in recent years, and it's not surprising.
+Of course, you can't literally switch off your brain, but all that socialising can make you 'people tired.'
+Time for a moment with just yourself and your brain, for instance, during a meditation session.
+Mindfulness has gained significant ground in recent years, and that's not surprising.
 The impact of spending time in silence is enormous.
 It can lead to greater mental flexibility, improved attention, focus, empathy, and resilience.
-It's no wonder this method has been used in traditional medicine for centuries to cope with stress and unrest, and there are people like monks who do nothing but meditate.
+It's no wonder this practice has been used for centuries in traditional medicine to manage stress and restlessness, and there are people like monks who do nothing but meditate.

 Brain Facts